 Robert looked toward the living room again.
 “I’m leaving.
 I’ve had enough of Him.
 I gotta go.”

 “Where?
-What are you going to do?” she asked and looked toward Robert and started to cry softly.
+What are you going to do?” she asked and looked toward him.

 “Join the Army so I can get as far away from Him as I can.
 I just wanted to say good-bye before I left.”

-Robert tried to hug her, but it was awkward and she didn’t respond.
-She was crying too hard now.
+She started to cry softly and Robert tried to hug her, but it was awkward and she didn’t respond.
 He turned toward me instead and grabbed my hand and shook it.
-“Take care of her for me,” he said and nodded toward the old man in the living room.
-Then he turned and left.
+“Take care of her for me,” he said and nodded toward the living room.
+Then he opened the door and left.

 I felt bad for Mum, but Robert was right.
-All of us were going to pay for what he did.
-I wanted to leave too.
-But I was just sixteen.
+The old man would’ve killed him when he sobered up.
+But now all of us were going to pay for what he did.
+My first thought was I’d better leave too, but I was just sixteen.
 I couldn’t join the Army.
 I still had two years left in high school.
 I had nowhere to go.

 None of us mentioned Robert after that.
-He was gone.
-That’s it.
-Mum and I did what we always did—avoid the old man and survive one more day.
+He was gone and now Mum and had to do what we always did—avoid the old man and survive one more day.
 I spent all my time with Frankie, mostly hanging out at the Clairton Park.
 The city had a great pool that only cost twenty-five cents.
 We rode our bikes there, usually around eleven when it opened, and stayed until dark when it closed.
 I hardly missed Robert.

 He cried a lot that summer.

-“Fuckin’ bosses laid me off,” he yelled at Mum when he walked in the house.
+“Fuckin’ bosses laid me off,” he yelled at Mum..
 She didn’t say anything, but I knew what she was thinking.
 I’d seen that same worried look on her face every time he bought something we couldn’t afford.
 How will we pay the mortgage?
 She walked back into her room and shut the door.

 “Get outta the front of the fuckin’ television, you horse’s ass!”
 That was his favorite name for Billy—horse’s ass.

 I was in the kitchen when I heard him.
-“God dammit!
+“Godammit!
 I said move!”
-I came into the living room just when he threw a bottle at Billy and barely missed his head.
-It smashed into the screen of the brand new color television he bought on payments for himself two weeks ago.
+I came into the living room just when he threw a bottle at Billy and barely missed his head and smashed into the screen of the brand new color television he bought on payments for himself two weeks ago.
 There was a loud POP, and the screen went blank.

-I never saw him this angry, and it scared me—a lot.
-But when he hit Mum like that, I just went crazy.
-I ran across the room and slammed into him from behind with my shoulder.
+I never saw him this angry, like he was going to kill her this time, and I just went crazy and ran across the room and slammed into him from behind with my shoulder.
 He fell hard against the wall and slumped to the floor, gasping for breath.

-“Grab Billy, Mum, and get outta here!”
+“Grab Billy and get outta here!”
 I yelled.
-She tried to lift him, but his arm was hanging at a weird angle and he cried out in pain.
-I grabbed his other arm, lifted him off the floor and the three of us ran across the yard to Mrs. Martini’s house.
-I pounded on her door forever until she opened it.
+She tried to lift him, but his arm was hanging at a weird angle and he cried out again.
+I grabbed his other arm, lifted him off the floor and the three of us ran across the yard to Mrs. Martini’s house where I pounded on her door forever until she opened it.
 She looked at Mum’s face, that was now red and swollen, then at Billy, who was still crying and holding his dangling arm.
-That’s when the old man came out of the house and saw us.
-He stumbled across the yard screaming at Mum, at me, and Mrs. Martini.
+That’s when the old man came out of the house and saw us and stumbled across the yard screaming at Mum, at me, and Mrs. Martini.